Frequently Asked Questions

-Half cost non-refundable deposit for future services must be made at time of booking.
-Non-refundable payment in full is required when booking within 72 hours of requested appointment.
+Non-refundable payment in full is required when of requested appointment.

 In the event of unsafe riding conditions or cancellation on behalf of Kay’s Acres, LLC, payment will be retained and applied to next availability for up to 60 days.
 Cancellations per customer request must be made within 48 hours prior to appointment to reschedule.
-Deposit for cancelled services within 48 hours may be applied to other Kay's Acres services upon customer request and availability. $10 rebooking fee applies to all changes.
-In the event of a no-show, full deposit will be retained by Kay’s Acres, LLC.
+Payment made for cancelled services within 48 hours may be applied to other Kay's Acres services upon customer request and availability. $10 rebooking fee applies to all changes.
+In the event of a no-show, full payment will be retained by Kay’s Acres, LLC. without option to reschedule.

 Is there a guide?